 Prairie rattlesnake nearing the end of its life.

-The Milk River is home to some of the most interesting wildlife in the Canadian Prairies.
-The semi-arid Badlands make the perfect habitat for the prairie rattlesnakes.
-We came across this one floating face down in the river and decided to carefully bring him ashore.
-In most circumstances, I wouldn’t recommend moving a rattlesnake, as they are venomous and provincially protected.
-Unfortunately, this one was near the end of life.
-There are many rattlers in the area, but they’re often a bit inconspicuous.
-Catching a glimpse is a treat!
+Did you know the Milk River is home to some of the most interesting wildlife in the Canadian Prairies?
+You can find mammals like mule deer, white-tailed deer, pronghorn, yellow-bellied marmot, and white-tailed jack rabbit.
+These semi-arid Badlands also make the perfect habitat for reptiles like the prairie rattlesnake.
+We came across a rattlesnake floating with its head under water.
+After realizing he was near the end of his life, I carefully brought him ashore with the use of my paddle.
+I wouldn’t suggest moving a rattlesnake, as they are venomous and provincially protected.
+There are many rattlers in the area but often a bit inconspicuous.
+Catching a close-up glimpse was a treat (though sad circumstances).

 • Save